Andrew-Marked-One/Checkers_game/README.md

 - Standard algorithms and containers
 - Best practices

 The more I leaned, the more refactoring I needed to do.
 Since the first prototype to this version, I improved the speed by more than 50 time and, believe or not, improved readability.
 There's much more that can be done to improve the speed, but I think 10 moves is good enough, and I better move on to another project.

-* - best move, considering how far it searched.

 ### Controls
 - Mouse Left: Select cell